rdpeng/rprogdatascience/manuscript/why_indent.md

 > 2!) characters deep, and that is akin to trying to define the value of
 > PI to be 3.

-I've found the Linux kernal coding style to be pretty useful for my R programming, but a lot of it is C-specific and so not relevant.
+I've found the Linux kernel coding style to be pretty useful for my R programming, but a lot of it is C-specific and so not relevant.
 Nevertheless, it's worth a quick peruse.